Beijing insists that its army of researchers are making steady headway towards the year-end rollout of indigenous vaccines against Covid-19.

-The official news agency also reported that Turkey had become the latest addition to the long list of countries where third-stage human trials of Chinese vaccines were underway.
+The official news agency also reported that Turkey had become the latest addition to the growing list of countries where third-stage human trials of Chinese vaccines were underway.
 Chinese drugmakers, both state-owned and private, have struck human trial deals to recruit Covid-19 patients and other volunteers across the UAE, the Philippines, Indonesia, Pakistan, Bangladesh, Russia, Brazil and Canada, among others.

 SinoPharm has also stressed that among the “hundreds of thousands” of participants, who represented a wide spectrum of races, ages and health conditions, in the trials of two vaccines across these nations, “no serious side effects or infections, none whatsoever, are observed.”
 It said none of the tens of thousands of Chinese participants, mostly diplomats and journalists, had come down with Covid-19 after they got their doses and went abroad.

 Meanwhile, leading Western drugmakers like AstraZeneca have revealed ailments among some volunteers who received jabs.
 SinoPharm has not responded to emailed inquiries requesting more details about its trials as well as the safety of its vaccines.

 Beijing has pledged vaccine donation and adequate supply with deep price discounts to Cambodia, Laos, Thailand, Myanmar and other countries along the Mekong River as well as to a number of African nations from Morocco to Mauritius.